cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

     // child variable pairs, just as the equivalence mapping itself is.
     Variable::setConnectionId(v1, v2, "c1c2id");

-    // Get the id of the connection between the parent components of
+    // Get the ID of the connection between the parent components of
     // equivalent variable pair.
 Note that equivalences and connections
-    // go both ways, so the id is the same whichever order the variables
+    // go both ways, so the ID is the same whichever order the variables
     // are specified.
     std::string c1c2IdString = Variable::connectionId(v1, v2);

   .. code-tab:: python

-    # Set the id of the mapping between variables v1 and v2.
+    # Set the ID of the mapping between variables v1 and v2.
     Variable.setEquivalentVariableId(v1, v2, "v1v2Id")

-    # Get the id of the mapping between variables v1 and v2.
+    # Get the ID of the mapping between variables v1 and v2.
     # Note that equivalences and connections go both ways, so
-    # the id is the same whichever order the variables are specified.
+    # the ID is the same whichever order the variables are specified.
     v1v2_id_string = Variable.equivalentVariableId(v1, v2)

     # Since a connection item between two components will only exist